etonello/crnpy/docs/source/tutorial.rst

-As shown in the last example, kinetic parameters are optional: since no kinetic parameter was specified for the last reaction, it was assigned a parameter equal to *k_* followed by the reaction id.
+As shown in the last example, kinetic parameters are optional: since no kinetic parameter was specified for the last reaction, it was assigned a parameter named *k_* followed by the reaction id.

 Comments can be added to a reaction file using the symbol "#".
 Anything appearing after the hash sign will be ignored.